-- 1. Turn off the computer.

-- 2. Disconnect AC power.

-- 3. Disconnect all powered external devices.
+- 1. Turn off the computer to prevent electric shock or damage to components. - a.
+Disconnect AC power. - b.
+Disconnect all powered external devices. - Wipe the exterior of the computer with a soft, water-dampened cloth to remove the soil as needed.